vanxuanty95/tiki/README.md

 #Structure
 Separate 2 separate API parts for Booking and User

-Storages layer is in internal/api/{each API}/storages which have 2 drivers: mysql and sqlite to interact with database, no business logic in this layer.
+Storages layer is in internal/api/{each API}/storages which is mysql, no business logic in this layer.

 Use case layer is in internal/api/{each API}/usecases which handle business core and use storage layer to reach DB.